 Please note: If you utilize a hospital emergency room, there may be healthcare services provided to you as part of the hospital treatment that you receive for which you may be billed and may be responsible for the fee depending on your insurance status.
-These services may not be part of the community mental health or SUD providers' emergency services you receive.
-Customer Service can answer questions about such bills by calling your local office as listed on pages 31 and 32.
+These services may not be part of the MSHN community mental health or SUD providers' emergency services you receive.
+Customer Service can answer questions about such bills by calling your local Customer Service as listed on pages 30 and 31.